bitnami/containers/containers/tomcat/README.md

 ### Step 2: Edit the configuration

-Edit the configurations on your host using your favorite editor.
+Edit the configuration on your host using your favorite editor.

 ### Step 3: Restart Tomcat